Klaus Brunnstein

-Klaus Brunnstein (25 May 1937 – 19 May 2015) was a German politician of the Free Democratic Party (FDP) and former member of the German Bundestag.
+Klaus Brunnstein (25 May 1937 – 19 May 2015) was a German computer scientist and politician of the Free Democratic Party (FDP) and former member of the German Bundestag.

 Life

 Brunnstein was a member of the FDP until 1987.
 From 1980 to 1983 he was state chairman of the FDP in Hamburg, from 1981 to 1983 also a member of the FDP federal executive committee.
 Brunnstein was a member of the German Bundestag from February 1983, when he succeeded Helga Schuchardt, until the end of the parliamentary term in March of the same year.